 New York Tenant Protection Act of 2019

-A key provision of the Tenant Protection Act is strengthening Rent Stabilization, which helps keep rents affordable.
+A key provision of the Tenant Protection Act is strengthening Rent Stabilization, ensuring that rent-stabilized tenants have leases, which helps keep rents affordable.
+If you have any frequently asked questions (FAQ) regarding this aspect or other related matters, feel free to reach out for clarification.
 This includes eliminating the “vacancy bonus,” which allowed landlords to increase rents by 20% or more when a tenant moved out, and “high-rent vacancy decontrol,” which allowed landlords to deregulate apartments when rent reached certain thresholds.

-The Act also includes measures to improve the enforcement of tenant protections, such as increasing penalties for landlords who violate Rent Stabilization laws.
-We can help you navigate these new laws and the housing court system.
+The Act also includes measures to improve the enforcement of tenant protections, such as increasing penalties for landlords who violate Rent Stabilization laws, particularly in cases where the unit is affected.
+We can help you navigate these new laws and the housing court system, especially when it comes to apartments and ensuring renters are informed and protected.

 Overall, the New York Housing Stability & Tenant Protection Act of 2019 is a major step forward for tenants, providing stronger rights and protections, and helping to ensure a more stable and affordable housing market.